baharev/sdopt-tearing/docs/index.rst

 .. _inlet-outlet-naming-convention:

-At the moment, recovering the directed edges is possible only if the input connectors of the equipments are called ``inlet``, and their output connectors are called ``outlet``.
+At the moment, recovering the directed edges is possible only if the input connectors of the devices are called ``inlet``, and their output connectors are called ``outlet``.
 There is an ongoing discussion with the JModelica developers on reconstructing the process graph in a generic way, without assuming any naming convention for the connectors.